the-full-stack/website/docs/course/2022/index.md

 ## Detailed Contents

+### [Pre-Labs 1-3: CNNs, Transformers, PyTorch Lightning][labs1-3]
+We review some prerequisites -- the DNN architectures we'll be using and basic model training with PyTorch -- and introduce PyTorch Lightning.
+*Published August 10, 2022.*

 ### [Lecture 1: Course Vision and When to Use ML][lec1]
 We review the purpose of the course and consider when it's a good (or bad!) idea to use ML.
 *Published August 8, 2022.*